sooolee/Super-Resolution/README.md

 While the outputs of the A-ESRGAN-Multi scale model weren’t necessarily the best, according to the authors of A-ESRGAN-Multi, the multi scale discriminators model captures the texture better.
 So I chose ***A-ESRGAN-Multi*** for further training hoping it would help better capture the fabric and carpet textures.

-Following three different training approaches were performed with the A-ESRGAN-Multi model.
+Three training approaches were performed with the A-ESRGAN-Multi model.

 - Fine-tuning with the full dataset
 - Training 1: Initialization of generator and training of A-ESRGAN-Multi using the full dataset